Reaction to resignation of FIFA chief Blatter

 "It was a difficult decision, a brave decision, and the right decision."

-Gary Lineker, sports commentator and former England player: "Blatter has resigned.
+"Blatter has resigned.
 Can't quite believe it.
-FIFA always appeared to be such a fine upstanding organisation."
+FIFA always appeared to be such a fine upstanding organization."

 Former FIFA presidential candidate Jerome Champagne: